- Home

 See Emotions and cancer for more on coping with uncertainty.

-Checkpoint inhibitors are expensive (often several thousand dollars per dose), but the Australian Government covers most of this cost for some drugs for some types of cancer through the Pharmaceutical Benefits Scheme (PBS).
+Checkpoint inhibitors are expensive (often several thousand dollars per dose), but the Australian Government covers most of this cost for some drugs for certain types of cancer through the Pharmaceutical Benefits Scheme (PBS).
 Other cancer types and new drugs may be added to the PBS in the future.
 Your specialist can give you the latest information about which drugs are on the PBS.

 You may be able to get checkpoint inhibitors through clinical trials or, sometimes, through a compassionate access program or cost-share program offered by the pharmaceutical company.

-Some people choose to pay the entire cost themselves, but this can involve major financial decisions.
+Some people choose to pay the entire cost themselves, but this can be a major financial decision.
 Before deciding to pay for any cancer treatment, it is important to fully understand the total cost, as well as the likely rates of success and the possible risks and benefits of the treatment.
-Take the time to discuss these questions with your cancer specialist and your family or close friends.

-Checkpoint inhibitors are usually prescribed by a medical oncologist or haematologist.
-They are given as a liquid through a drip inserted into a vein (intravenous infusion).
-Sometimes two or more drugs may be given together, such as two checkpoint inhibitors, or a checkpoint inhibitor with one or two chemotherapy drugs or a targeted therapy drug.
+Sometimes 2 or more drugs may be given together, such as 2 checkpoint inhibitors, or a checkpoint inhibitor with 1–2 chemotherapy drugs or a targeted therapy drug.

-It is important to tell your cancer specialist if you have an autoimmune disease such as rheumatoid arthritis, lupus, ulcerative colitis and Crohn’s disease.
+It is important to tell your cancer specialist if you have an autoimmune disease such as rheumatoid arthritis, lupus, ulcerative colitis or Crohn’s disease.
 You may still be able to have immunotherapy, but there will be extra issues to consider.

 If you have had an organ transplant, you will probably be taking medicines that suppress the immune system and stop your body from rejecting the new organ.